 Chapter 5.
-Space Debris Mitigation based on Commercial Off-the shelf Technologies
+Space Debris Mitigation based on Commercial Off-the-Shelf (COTS) Technologies

 Chapter 6.
 Addressing the Inevitable: Legal and Policy Issues related to Space Debris Mitigation and Remediation

 Chapter 7.
-Risk Assesment of Space Activities in Light of Space Debris Issues
+Risk Assessment of Space Activities in Light of Space Debris Issues

 Chapter 8.
-The Space Sector Resilience and Paths to its Governance
+Space Sector Resilience and Ways to its Governance

 Chapter 9.
 Pathways to Opportunities

 Matteo Madi, Ph.D., is an entrepreneur, business developer and space-tech specialist with over ten years of experiences in the Swiss and International public and private sectors.
-He is the founder of Swiss-based company, Sirin Orbital Systems AG, focused on the development of enabling technologies for On-Orbit Servicing (OOS) of satellites.
+He is the founder of Sirin Orbital Systems AG based in Zürich, Switzerland, focused on the development of enabling technologies for On-Orbit Servicing (OOS) of satellites.

 Olga Sokolova, Ph.D., is a risk analyst proficient in critical infrastructure risk assessment to natural and technical hazards.
 She has been engaged in development and analysis of structural risk-management tools towards sustainable future and has a record in raising social awareness of spaceborne risks and opportunities brought to the society by the "New Space" industry developments.